ForeignGods/Customize-Card-Blender/README.md

 # Customize-Card-Blender

-I wrote this add-on to make the process of customizing music cards more time efficient.
+I wrote this add-on to make the process of customizing the audio visualizing cards in my blender project more time efficient.
-<br />Without this script you would need to change everything in blender manually.
+<br />Without this you would have to set up all the changes for a new card in blender manually.
-<br />This script generates a panel with predefined options so that you can customize cards without having to know how to use blender.
+<br />The script generates a panel with predefined options so that you can customize cards without having to know how to use blender.

 Supported Blender versions 3.1 (Script File - CustomizeCard.py)